 There are 17 faculty members dedicated to this degree program with expertise in academia, private healthcare, and computer science.
 BU MET also offers several certificate programs in fields related to health information management, including advanced information technology, information security, and health informatics.
 These certificates can be completed alongside the master’s degree or as a stand-alone program.

-This master’s degree requires a total of 32 credits and includes courses such as biomedical sciences and health IT; health informatics; health information systems; ethical and legal issues in healthcare informatics; advanced health informatics; information systems analysis and design; and information structures with Java.
+This master’s degree requires 32 credits and includes courses such as biomedical sciences and health IT, health informatics, health information systems, ethical and legal issues in healthcare informatics, advanced health informatics, information systems analysis and design, and information structures with Java.

 Davenport University – College of Health Professions

 There are opportunities to further specialize in this degree with a concentration in either cancer tumor registry, global project management, or revenue management.
-Each of these concentrations has a specific course list, including unique classes such as global sourcing for projects, healthcare economics, and cancer tumor registry operations and management.
+Each concentration has a specific course list, including unique classes such as global sourcing for projects, healthcare economics, and cancer tumor registry operations and management.

 Weber State University – Dumke College of Health Professions